Free English Learning Resources

 The most effective way to learn a language combines varied, autonomous practice with classes led by an experienced English teacher who can correct errors and provide structured guidance.

-However, depending on where you are in the world – and your budget, of course, that’s not always possible.
+However, depending on where you are in the world — and your budget — that’s not always possible.

-Whether you are in between English courses, short of funds – or looking for quality resources to supplement practice with, you are in the right place here!
+Whether you are between English courses, short of funds, or looking for quality resources to supplement your learning, you are in the right place.

-To help you keep learning, we publish FREE resources for English learners to help English learners around the world.
+To help you keep moving forward, we share a collection of free English learning resources used by learners around the world.

 Tips for Learning English by Yourself

-Find many small, enjoyable, easy ways to fit English into your lifestyle.
+• Find many small, enjoyable ways to fit English into your daily life.
+If learning feels like a mountain, you will avoid it.

 The Alone With English Podcast